Soccer's Hard Men

-The clubs of the players involved in the production were quick to distance themselves from the contents.
+The clubs associated with players featured in the video publicly distanced themselves from its contents.
 Sam Hammam, chairman of Wimbledon, whose "Crazy Gang" featured heavily in the video, said the production was "nothing to do with Wimbledon", describing Jones (who played for Wimbledon) as "a mosquito brain", and banning the sale of the video in the club shop.
 The Football Association formally charged Jones with bringing the game into disrepute on 30 September 1992, with the video still yet to be released.
 Following a hearing on 17 November, Jones was fined a record £20,000, surpassing a fine of £8,500 issued to Paul McGrath three years earlier.
 Jones also received a suspended sentence with the potential for a six-month ban, though the period of the suspended sentence expired without the ban being enacted.

 The Professional Footballers' Association (PFA) attempted to bring an injunction to ban the video, but abandoned their efforts after being advised that it was not legally viable.
 PFA chief executive Gordon Taylor later gave evidence in support of Jones at an appeal hearing, held in February 1993.
-Jones' appeal was rejected, and his punishment upheld.
+Jones appealed the decision; however, the appeal panel rejected the appeal and upheld the punishment.

-Figures from London bookshop Sportspages listed Soccer's Hard Men as the second-best selling sports video in the run-up to Christmas 1992.
+According to sales figures from the London bookshop Sportspages, the video ranked second among sports video sales during the pre-Christmas period of 1992.